fcambus/logswan/README.md

 - Input file size and bandwidth usage are reported in bytes, there are no plans to format or round them

+Logswan is written with security in mind and is running sandboxed on OpenBSD (using pledge) and on Linux (using seccomp).
+It has also been extensively fuzzed using AFL and Honggfuzz.

 ## Features

 Currently implemented features: